openwdl/wdl/versions/1.1/SPEC.md

 }
 ```

-It is valid to import the same struct into the global namespace multiple times via different paths; however, if two structs with the same name but different members are imported into the global namespace there is a name collision resulting in an error.
-This means that care must be taken not to give identical names to two different structs that might be imported into the same WDL document tree.
-Alternatively, structs can be aliased at import time.
+It is valid to import the same `Struct` into the global namespace multiple times via different paths; however, if two `Struct`s with the same name but different members are imported into the global namespace there is a name collision resulting in an error.
+This means that care must be taken not to give identical names to two different `Struct`s that might be imported into the same WDL document tree.
+Alternatively, `Struct`s can be aliased at import time.

-For example, if your current WDL defines a struct named `Experiment` and an imported WDL also defines a struct named `Experiment` you can alias it as follows:
+For example, if the current WDL defines a `struct Experiment` and an imported WDL defines a different `struct Experiment`, it can be aliased as follows:

 ```wdl
 import "http://example.com/example.wdl" as ex alias Experiment as OtherExperiment
 ```

-In order to resolve multiple structs, simply add additional alias statements.
+In order to resolve multiple `Struct`s, simply add additional alias statements:

 ```wdl
 import "http://example.com/another_exampl.wdl" as ex2